inf112-v21/Import-TeamName/README.md

 ## What is Roborally?
 Roborally is a boardgame developed in 1985 by Richard Garfield (Creator of Magic the Gathering), published in 1994 by Wizards of the Coast.
-This repo is a digital version of the original game, using the old ruleset from 2005.
+This repo is a digital version of the original mainGame, using the old ruleset from 2005.

 The rules can be found here: [Roborally Rules 2005](https://www.fgbradleys.com/rules/rules4/Robo%20Rally%20-%20rules.pdf)

-Wiki of the game: [Roborally Wiki](https://www.wikiwand.com/en/RoboRally)
+Wiki of the mainGame: [Roborally Wiki](https://www.wikiwand.com/en/RoboRally)
 ## Project Setup

 ### Requirements